-Our mission is to be a 21st Century Pilgrimage that delivers a world-class Festival experience and is an artistic leader in the presentation and origination of work.
+Our mission is to be a 21st Century Pilgrimage that delivers a world-class Festival experience for the most amount of people possible and is an artistic leader in the presentation and origination of work.

 Connecting Audiences and Artists for Over 40 Years

 Galway International Arts Festival is the Festival of extraordinary experiences, a creative collision of performance, music, visual art, theatre and spectacle.
 Whether turning a small Irish city on its head for two weeks, taking work on an international tour, or being a forceful year-round presence, every experience of the Galway International Arts Festival is an unforgettable encounter.